jrt5/Reproducibility-in-Cricket/README.md

 ## Package Overview

 waRne is contains the play-by-play data from T20 and ODI cricket matches, and in the future will contain Test play-by-play data as well.
 We have tested this out by scraping from the 2010 season to the 2019/2020 season on ESPNcricinfo.com, up to the September T20I series between Australia and England.
-Rather than leave the scraping code and force all cricket enthusiasts to scrape the data themselves, we have attached a dataset containing our scraped data, and the code for scraping more.
+Rather than leave the scraping code and force cricket enthusiasts to scrape the data themselves, we have attached a data set containing our scraped data, and the code for scraping more.
 Below is a guide for loading in the package, the data, and using the scraping functions.

 We grabbed the play-by-play data and the personal webpages for all the players in our data set.
 Combining these datasets together is done by joining on the common player id in each.
 For example Steve Smith is represented by the numeric id 267192 in both data sets.